Francisco Gros Excellence Award

 2022 – RenovaBR

-In 2021, Instituto Cesar Cielo was chosen for the Francisco Gros Award.
-The institute, which has been operating since 2010, is headed by Cesar Cielo, Olympic gold medalist, and his mother, Flávia Cielo, and its main mission is to encourage the practice and development of Brazilian swimmers.
-The choice was based on the inspiration conveyed in every action carried out by the Institution, which seeks to transform and develop, through this sport, the reality and lives of the children participating in their projects.
+In 2021, the Cesar Cielo Institute was chosen to be recognized by the Francisco Gros Award.
+Operating since 2010, the Institute is led by Olympic champion Cesar Cielo and his mother, Flávia Cielo, whose main mission is to encourage the practice and development of Brazilian swimming.
+The choice was based on the inspiration transmitted in each action carried out by them who seek, through sport, to transform and develop the world and the lives of the children who participate in the projects.

-The year of 2020 will be marked in history.
-The uncertainties and difficulties imposed by the Covid-19 pandemic exposed social differences and warned us to be even more aware and engaged in our social responsibilities.
-Thus, the Francisco Gros Excellence Award gained even more relevance this year, in which we decided to recognize and support Gerando Falcões, an institution that worked on the front line in the fight against the pandemic, bringing food and personal hygiene products to over 500,000 people in underprivileged communities in Brazil.
-Gerando Falcões is a social organization that operates through a network strategy in suburbs and favelas.
-Its projects are focused on sports and culture for children and teenagers and professional training for young adults, acting as an engine that generates income for families, including for individuals released from the penitentiary system.
-Gerando Falcões and its CEO and Founder, Edu Lyra, were recognized for their tireless and exemplary work, particularly for implementing the campaign “Corona no Paredão, Fome Não”.
-The Francisco Gros Excellence Award was presented to Lyra by Corrado Varoli, the CEO of G5 Partners, and Renato Klarnet, André Benchimol, Nathaniel Wendling and Levindo Santos, all Partners at G5.
+The year 2020 will be remembered in history.
+The uncertainties and difficulties imposed by the Covid-19 pandemic exposed social differences and warned us to be even more attentive and committed to assuming our social responsibilities.
+That is why in 2020 the Francisco Gros Excellence Award became even more special and relevant.
+This year, we recognize and support the work of an institution that worked on the front lines in the fight against the pandemic, providing food and hygiene products to more than 500,000 people from socially exposed communities in Brazil: Gerando Falcões.
+Gerando Falcões is a social organization that operates within a network strategy, in peripheral areas and favelas.
+Its projects focus on sports and culture for children and adolescents and professional training for young people and adults, acting as an engine for generating income for families, including those released from the prison system.
+Gerando Falcões and its CEO and founder, Edu Lyra, were recognized for their tireless and exemplary work, especially in implementing the 2020 campaign “Corona no Paredão, Fome Não”.
+The Francisco Gros Excellence Award was presented to Lyra by G5 Partners CEO Corrado Varoli and G5 Partners partners Renato Klarnet, André Benchimol, Nathaniel Wendling and Levindo Santos.

-Upon receiving the Award, which was presented through an online ceremony with the presence of our entire team, Edu Lyra recalled his childhood days when he lived in a shack at a favela, and the struggles he faced to build Gerando Falcões to help many families in Brazil.
+When receiving the Award, in a ceremony broadcast virtually to all employees, Edu Lyra recalled his childhood when he lived in a simple shack in a community and the struggle to build Gerando Falcões and help many families in the country.
 “I lived in a situation of extreme poverty and vulnerability.
-I could have gone down a path sentenced to me by society, but I had a very strong mother who told me: it doesn’t matter where you come from, but where you are going.
-You can conquer the world; you can achieve anything”.
+I could have had a fate that society would have sentenced me to, but I had a very strong mother who told me ‘it doesn’t matter where you come from, but where you are going.
+You can conquer the world, you can do anything’.”

-In 2019, we recognized Instituto Elos with the Francisco Gros Excellence Award for their role in transforming the reality of many communities.
-Elos aims to connect people, communities, governments and companies around a common dream, promoting diversity through dialogue, compassion and creativity to create the best world for everyone.
-The award was personally delivered to three representatives: Natasha Mendes Gabriel, Pedagogical and Project Officer, Mariana Gauche Motta, Operations and Strategy Officer, and Rodrigo Rubido Alonso, Institutional Relations Officer.
+In 2019, Instituto Elos was recognized with the Francisco Gros Excellence Award for transforming the reality of many communities.
+Elos aims to connect people, communities, governments and companies around a dream, promoting diversity through dialogue, compassion and creativity to create a better world for everyone.
+The award was presented in person to three representatives: Natasha Mendes Gabriel, Director of Education and Projects; Mariana Gauche Motta, Director of Operations and Strategy; and Rodrigo Rubido Alonso, Director of Institutional Relations.

-In 2018, G5 Partners awarded one of the extraordinary examples of young leadership in Brazil: Wellington Trindade Vitorino, 24 years old and founder of Instituto Four.
-This non-profit institution seeks to select, train and develop young leaders who desire to develop solutions for Brazilian issues and aspire to be a part of the main decision-making spaces in the country.
-The institution is also responsible for ProLíder, a youth leadership development program.
-Vitorino’s fight and victories began early.
-At the age of 12, he set up a small candy factory and worked by selling popsicles, while studying in the public school system until he got a scholarship to a private high school for his senior year.
-He received scholarships from the American Embassy, Escola Parque da Gávea, Casa de Espanha and the Oxford English Center.
-He also became a scholar at Fundação Estudar and graduated in Business Administration from Ibmec-RJ.
-At the age of 21, he created a program to support young people, just like him, to become leaders and work in the public sphere or undertake entrepreneurial initiatives.
+In 2018, G5 Partners honored one of the extraordinary examples of young leadership in Brazil: Wellington Trindade Vitorino, 24, founder of Instituto Four.
+The non-profit organization seeks to select, train and develop young leaders who think about solving Brazilian issues and want to be in key decision-making spaces in Brazil.
+The organization is also responsible for ProLíder, a program for developing young leaders in the country.
+Vitorino’s struggle and victories began early.
+At the age of 12, he set up a small candy factory, worked as a popsicle vendor and was a public school student until he got a scholarship to attend the 3rd year of high school at a private school.
+He received scholarships from the American Embassy, Escola Parque da Gávea, Casa de Espanha and Oxford English Center.
+He received a scholarship from Fundação Estudar and graduated in Business Administration from Ibmec-RJ.
+At the age of 21, he created a program to support young people like him to become leaders to work in the public sphere or undertake entrepreneurial initiatives.

-Photo: Wellington Trindade Vitorino, 24 years old (center), founder of Instituto Four, receives the award from the partners and team at G5.
+Wellington Trindade Vitorino, 24 years old (center), founder of Instituto Four, receives tribute from partners and the G5 Partners Team.

-The first edition of the award went to our team member Celso Eduardo Moura.
-He is the vice president of Clube dos Bravadores, a voluntary initiative in São Paulo that assists children and teenagers through donations of clothing, food items and tutoring for studies.
-Celso Eduardo also manages other activities, such as camping, trips and gatherings on weekends.
-In the capital of São Paulo alone, 30 teenagers from the ages of 10 to 15 are assisted.There is no better award than the smile of a child who has a dream come true or achieves something they did not expect.
-I thank G5 for seeing, practicing and encouraging altruism to its team members, because this is how we literally build a better world”, stated the member of our IT team.
+The first edition of the award went to our collaborator Celso Eduardo Moura.
+He is the vice-director of the Pathfinders Club — a volunteer initiative in São Paulo that helps children and teenagers by donating clothes and food, as well as helping them with their studies.
+Celso Eduardo also directs the group’s activities, such as camping, outings and weekend meetings.
+In the capital of São Paulo alone, 30 teenagers between the ages of 10 and 15 receive support.
+“There is no better award than the smile of a child who realizes a dream or achieves an achievement they did not expect.
+I thank G5 for seeing, practicing and encouraging altruism in its collaborators, because that is how we literally build a better world,” said the IT team member.

-Photo: Celso Eduardo (black shirt) receives the Francisco Gros award from Corrado Varoli, CEO, Renato Klarnet and Marcelo Lajchter, Founding Partners, Levindo Santos, Senior Partner, and the team at G5.
+Celso Eduardo (in black shirt) receives the Francisco Gro award from our CEO, Corrado Varoli, founding partners, Renato Klarnet and Marcelo Lajchter, senior partner, Levindo Santos, and the G5 Partner Team